 The wellbeing and health and safety of our students and staff is paramount to us.
 We are committed to delivering all of our courses and services as safely as possible.
 Due to the pandemic, the methods and activities adopted for the coming year may differ from those previously published and may be subject to further change through the course of your study if such change is necessary due to public health concerns, health and safety guidance or in response to Government Guidelines.
 USW is committed to providing you with a fantastic student experience and a wealth of support, and you can hear how students have benefitted from this approach here: Learn more about blended learning.

-As part of your course in lighting design, you’ll get plenty of practical experience – The Cube is a dedicated space on campus where you can practise and realise your creative ideas and designs.
-Our staff are authorised WYSIWYG (lighting and venue pre-visualisation software) trainers.
-Media servers and console programming also form an extensive part of this lighting course.
-You can also become qualified to the IET’s 17th Edition Wiring Regulations (additional costs apply), which means that what you learn meets industry requirements.
-Follow us on Facebook.
+As part of your Lighting Design course, you'll get plenty of practical experience - The Cube is a dedicated space on campus where you can practise and realise your creative ideas and designs.
+Media servers and console programming also form an extensive part of our lighting design course.

 Assessment involves a mixture of assignments, coursework, presentations and class tests throughout the year, with exams for some modules.

-The Institution of Engineering and Technology (IET) has accredited this Lighting Design programme and it meets the educational requirements to become an Incorporated Engineer (IEng).
+The Institution of Engineering and Technology (IET) has accredited this Lighting Design degree and it meets the educational requirements to become an Incorporated Engineer (IEng).